Logo

 Installation

-The recommended method of installing Autoschematic is with Cargo, Rust's package manager.
+The recommended method of installing Autoschematic is with pip.

 Once you have Autoschematic installed, verify it by running autoschematic at the command line.
 You should see the standard help listing as below: